 Most of us could improve our health habits.
 We could exercise more and eat less.
-Drink more water, watch less YouTube.
-As adults, we can adjust our habits, making changes to respond to our health considerations—though admittedly change is rarely easy.
+Drink more water, and watch less YouTube.
+As adults, we can adjust our habits, making changes to respond to our health considerations—though admittedly, change is rarely easy.

 But children do not have that same control over their habits, regardless of their age.
 They rely on us to shop for groceries, prepare meals, have snacks available, organize their schedules, and set boundaries on screen time.
 They also need us to set a positive example when it comes to healthy habits.
 The do-as-I-say-not-as-I-do parental strategy is unfortunately not as effective as we’d like.

 So combating childhood obesity is on us, the adults in a child’s life.
 Sadly, we’re collectively not doing a great job.
 Childhood obesity rates are at an all-time high.

 Preventing excessive weight gain in young children is critically important, and it’s a task that largely falls on parents.
 Few toddlers and preschoolers are preparing their own meals!
 Parents need to recognize early on if their child is overweight or obese so they can start interventions at a young age.

 But an April 2019 study showed that 54 percent of parents underestimated whether their child was overweight or obese (see “Parents ‘in Denial’ about Overweight Children”).
 The research examined existing data from 87 worldwide studies carried out between 2000 and 2018 and included 24,774 children aged 19 and under and their parents.